-Pursuant to the Second Amended Employment Agreements, in the event that the NEO's employment is terminated by the Company without Cause or the NEO resigns for Good Reason, in either case within a Change in Control Period and the Change in Control is a Specified Transaction, subject to the applicable NEO entering into and not revoking a Release, and lieu of the payments and benefits in the preceding paragraphs, (1) Dr. Mazumdar and Dr. Cohlhepp shall receive (i) a lump sum cash in the amount of 1.5 x the sum of their respective Base Salary and Target Bonus, (ii) subject to applicable NEO's copayment of premium amounts at the applicable active employees' rate and proper election to continue COBRA health coverage, payment of the portion of the premium equal to the amount that the Company would have paid to provide health insurance to such NEO had they remained employed with the Company until the earliest of (A) 18 months following the Date of Termination, (B) the applicable NEO's cligibility for group medical plan benefits under any other employer's group medical plan, or (C) the end of the applicable NEO's COBRA health continuation period, and (iii) full accelerated vesting of 100% of all stock options and other stock-based awards subject solely to time-based vesting held by such NEO, (2) Mr. Hyep shall receive (i) a lump sum cash in the amount of his Base Salary and Target Bonus; and (ii) subject to his copayment of premium amounts at the applicable active employees' rate and proper election to continue COBRA health continuation period, and the splicable active employees' rate and proper election to continue cober yes and the applicable vesting held by such NEO, (2) Mr. Hyep shall receive (i) a lump sum cash in the amount of his Base Salary and Target Bonus; and (ii) subject to his copayment of premium amounts at the applicable active employees' rate and proper election to continue COBRA health coverage, payment of the premium equal to the amount that the Company would have paid to provide health insurance had h benefits under any other employer's group medical plan, or (C) the end of his COBRA health continuation period, and (iii) full accelerated vesting of 100% of all stock options and other stock-based awards subject solely to time-based vesting held by Mr. Hyep.
+Pursuant to the Second Amended Employment Agreements, in the event that the NEO's employment is terminated by the Company without Cause or the NEO resigns for Good Reason, in either case within a Change in Control Period and the Change in Control is a Specified Transaction, subject to the applicable NEO entering into and not revoking a Release, and lieu of the payments and benefits in the preceding paragraphs, (1) Dr. Mazumdar and Dr. Cohlhepp shall receive (i) a lump sum cash in the amount of 1.5 x the sum of their respective Base Salary and Target Bonus, (ii) subject to applicable NEO's copayment of premium amounts at the applicable active employees' rate and proper election to continue COBRA health coverage, payment of the portion of the premium equal to the amount that the Company would have paid to provide health insurance to such NEO had they remained employed with the Company until the earliest of (A) 18 months following the Date of Termination, (B) the applicable NEO's eligibility for group medical plan benefits under any other employer's group medical plan, or (C) the end of the applicable NEO's COBRA health continuation period, and (iii) full accelerated vesting of 100% of all stock options and other stock-based awards subject solely to time-based vesting held by such NEO, (2) Mr. Hyep shall receive (i) a lump sum cash in the amount of his Base Salary and Target Bonus; and (ii) subject to his copayment of premium amounts at the applicable active employees' rate and proper election to continue COBRA health coverage, payment of the portion of the premium equal to the amount that the Company would have paid to provide health insurance had he remained employed with the Company until the earliest of (A) 12 months following the Date of Termination, (B) his eligibility for group medical plan benefits under any other employer's group medical plan, or (C) the end of his COBRA health continuation period, and (iii) full accelerated vesting of 100% of all stock options and other stock-based awards subject solely to time-based vesting held by Mr. Hyep.